-- ✓ On May 31, 2018, all BkCB13 employees received the Brooklyn Borough President's Equal Employment Opportunity Policy Statement (Policy Statement) and EEO Policy via email from the Borough President's Chief Administrative Officer/Deputy EEO Officer.
+- ✓ BkCB16 reported that on June 8, 2018, hard copies of a memorandum from the District Manager. were distributed to all employees that directed employees to utilize the Borough President's Equal Employment Opportunity Office to file an internal complaint (see §I.1).
+The memorandum stated, "[v]ou may file an internal complaint in writing, or orally, or receive assistance with an EEO matter" and provided the names, phone numbers and titles of the EEO Professionals in the Office of the Brooklyn Borough President.
+On May 31, 2018, prior to the District Manager's memorandum, all BkCB16 employees received the Brooklyn Borough President's Equal Employment Opportunity Policy Statement (Policy Statement) and EEO Policy via email from the Borough President's Chief Administrative Officer/Deputy EEO Officer.
 The Policy Statement instructed the community boards to use the Borough President's EEO Office to file a complaint.
 It stated, "I encourage all agency employees and the 18 Brooklyn Community Boards to access the available resources within the BP's Office to address any issues and/or complaints of illegal discrimination."
-Additionally, Section D2 of the EEO Policy informed employees that they "may file an internal EEO complaint in writing or orally or receive assistance with an EEO matter by contacting either [EEO Professionals]", and in Section D3(a) employees were informed that "persons who wish to discuss a problem concerning discrimination without revealing their identity may do so by telephone or in writing to the EEO Officer."
+Additionally, Section D2 of the EEO Policy informed employees that they "may file an internal EEO complaint in writing or orally or receive assistance with an EEO matter by contacting either [EEO Professionals]" and in Section D3(a) employees were informed that "persons who wish to discuss a problem concerning discrimination without revealing their identity may do so by telephone or in writing to the EEO Officer."
 The EEO Policy contained the names, phone numbers, and titles of the EEO professionals within the Office of the Brooklyn Borough President (see §I.2). - 7.
-Community Board Chairpersons, or their designees, must consult and cooperate with the Borough President's principal EEO Professional on the prevention, investigation, and resolution of sexual harassment complaints. - ✓ On July 20, 2018, the Chief Administrative Officer/Deputy EEO Officer of the Office of the Brooklyn Borough President communicated via email with all BkCB14 employees regarding the citywide requirement for each employee to complete sexual harassment prevention training, which all employees subsequently completed (see §II.3).
+Community Board Chairpersons, or their designees, must consult and cooperate with the Borough President's principal EEO Professional on the prevention, investigation, and resolution of sexual harassment complaints. - ✓ An email dated May 31, 2018, from the Chief Administrative Officer/Deputy EEO Officer of the Office of the Brooklyn Borough President communicated to BkCB16 employees that they should read and familiarize themselves with the attached EEO Policy.
+BkCB16 reported that soon thereafter, on June 8, 2018, a hard copy of a memorandum from the District Manager was distributed to all employees, which stated, "[a]ttached is a copy of the Brooklyn Borough President's EEO Policy which our office will be implementing" and that "[a]II personnel are required to maintain an atmosphere of appreciation of the diversity reflected in our staff and to comply with the letter and spirit of this policy" (see §1.1).